kammryndancy/kammryndancyAPI/README.md

 - The scavenger hunt loader will upsert items from the JSON file at startup.
 - The Brewfather API requires a valid userid and API key (see their docs for details).
 - The project uses Mongoose for MongoDB object modeling.
+- User roles are supported for fine-grained access control (see `middleware/auth.js` and `middleware/roles.js`).

 ## License
 MIT